flashashen/no-YOU-talk-to-the-hand/README.md

 - Seeing the 'talk to the hand' page from the corporate web proxy/filter
 - Tunnel/proxy setup in too many places and in too many ways
-- Not having application specific tunnels (dbvis, datagrip) available from the console
 - Tunnels dropping silently
 - Forgetting to manually bring up tunnels after logging onto vpn
 - Re-entering ssh credentials over and over (key based auth isn't allowed everywhere)